Your Definitive Guide to Equity Compensation

 Why Does it Matter?

-New hire equity grants and equity refresh grants for existing employees are becoming more popular for several reasons.
+New hire equity grants and equity refresh grants for existing employees are becoming more popular for a number of reasons.
 Namely, they:

 From an employee perspective, ownership in a business can jumpstart one’s path to financial freedom.
 The traditional method of exchanging one’s time for a salary and bonus creates saving potential to benefit from the effects of compounding over time.
 But owning a percent of the business while also renting out time offers the ability to capture additional upside and increases the odds of experiencing life-changing levels of wealth more quickly.